TheInfiniteKind/moneydance_open/src/com/moneydance/modules/features/contextmenutools/readme.txt

 write extra diagnostic information to Moneydance's console/log (accessed via Help / Console Window) - mainly useful if something isn't behaving as expected and you want to see what the extension is actually doing.
-In particular, this will show messages when the Copy Splits, Paste Splits, Apply Splits Template, or Rebalance Splits menu items have been blocked, explaining exactly why the option was not allowed.
+In particular, this will show messages when the Copy Splits, Paste Splits, Apply Splits Template, Rebalance Splits, Duplicate Transactions, or Update Reminder Value menu items have been blocked, explaining exactly why the option was not allowed.
+Show Other Side: Select Split does not currently have this diagnostic logging.

 WHY ISN'T AN OPTION SHOWING? (reading the console)